Amazon’s Prime Early Access Sale has arrived — here are the best deals you won’t want to miss

 - The Insignia 32-inch smart TV is on sale this Prime event for an impressive 44% off.

-- If you love to strea, the 2021 Apple TV 4K gives you access to all the popular services.
+- If you love to stream, the 2021 Apple TV 4K gives you access to all the popular services.
 It is available for 39% off.

+- Immerse yourself into any racing game with the Logitech G29 Gaming Racing Wheel at 50% off.
+It has responsive pedals and is compatible with PlayStation consoles.

 Kate Spade New York Canvas Tote Bag: 23% off